gmorningman/serversettings/README.md

 # AMD video driver install
-- worked on: November 17 2021 for rx570 (id imagine all cards would be the same process)
 - went to https://repo.radeon.com/amdgpu-install/latest/ubuntu/focal/
 - right-clicked the link (brings up menu)
 - clicked copy link